euroscipy/euroscipy_proceedings/papers/cokelaer/cokelaer.rst

     |               | WSDbfetch                                            |
     +---------------+------------------------------------------------------+

-The request used in the previous example last actually a very long time (about 20 minutes depending on the network).
-There are faster way to obtain such information.
-Downloading the database or flat files for instance.
-Yet, one need to consider that such files are large (500Mb for UniProt) and that they make be updated regularly.
+The previous example lasts about 20 minutes depending on the network speed.
+There are faster way to obtain such information like downloading the database or flat files.
+Yet, one need to consider that such files are large (500Mb for UniProt) and that they may be updated regularly.
 You may also want to use several services, which means several flat files.
-If you provide a pipeline, do you want to provide a 500Mb file as well ?
-The answer may be yes or no depending on your needs.
+Within a pipeline, you may not want to provide a set of 500Mb files.
 In BioServices, the idea is that you do not necesseraly want to download flat files and are willing to wait for the requests.
 Yet, there are improvements to be made to make BioServices faster.
 Future directions of BioServices are two-fold.
 One is to provide new web services depending on the user requests and/or contributions.
-The other aspect is to update the core part of BioServices so as
+The second aspect is to update the core part of BioServices so as

 - to use the requests package, which seems to be currently faster than standard modules (e.g., urllib2)
 - use buffering or caching to save requests and their results to speed up repetitive requests.